spiral-modules/app-1.0/readme.md

 Spiral will take care of database abstractions, ORM, MongoDB, working with Amazon or Rackspace, views and templates, etc. but it still compatime with any other library on a market.

-Framework DI container does not require any configuring so you can start creating immediately!
+Framework DI container will work behind the scene, in most of cases you don't even need to know about it!

 ```php
 class HomeController extends Controller